txt/mase/src/doc/READING.md

 + 10 pages, 2 columns,  using the Word or Latex formats shown in [this page](https://www.acm.org/sigs/publications/proceedings-templates).
 + Include at least 20 references, eight of which you studied above while the others are related work (or, indeed, far flung work that you think _should_ be connected to your eight but , so far, no one has done so).
-+ Mention as many as possible of items listed [here]READINGrubric.md).
++ Mention as many as possible of items listed 1 to 29, above.

 Note that, for this essay, the keyword definitions you generated above will become the core of your related work section.